STEELISI/SENMO/README.md

 * -o: path to a directory that testing set predictions and evaluation results will be stored.
 * -f: this option should be TF-IDF.

+**Note**: Again, we may not get the exact same results (as reported in the paper) but approximately similar results.

 ## BOW-NB

 To run Naive Bayes on bag-of-words technique, we run the following command: